ouspg/CompSec/README.md

 The course has seven (7) lectures, seven (7) weekly lecture assignments and five (5) laboratory exercises.

+Lectures are handling topics from high perspective and they are not going technically deep.
+Lecture assignments are based on lectures (surprisingly!).

+Laboratory exercises are thought as individual packages: containing theory and exercises, and going technologically very deep.

 To pass the course, you have to get enough *total* points from exercises/assignments and final course work.
 From the beginning, you should be able to see, what you have to do for earning some specific grade.

 **This means: as long as you get enough points from somewhere, you can skip even final coursework.
-Grading table is presented later [below.](#grading)**
+Grading table is presented [here.](#grading)**

 *Generally, every week there is a choice: Make lecture assigments sufficiently and you will get grade 1 from that week **OR** participate for lab and complete tasks as described to get grade 2 or more from that week.
 You can't get points from both lecture assigments and labs in the same week.*

-Grades from labs are equal to amount of points they are offering.
+Grades from the labs are equal to amount of points they are offering.

-Everyone can make weekly assigments from lectures in last two weeks, and earn two (2) points, even if all of the five labs has been completed.
+Everyone can make weekly assigments from lectures in last two weeks, and earn total of two (2) points, even if all of the five labs has been completed.

 In practise, exercises of the course have been divided to five (5) different levels.
 Level is indicating for grade/points you are able to achieve by reaching that level.